Picking up the pieces: SLC business owners forced to rebuild after arson fire

 On Saturday, a group of the business owners and members of the management team gathered at the site to sift through what was left of the rubble.

-“I felt a flood of live and memories come back.
-I think when something devastating happens, when someone or something dies, all the good floats to the surface.
+“I felt a flood of and memories come back.
+I think when someone or something dies, all the good floats to the surface.
 Even all the quirks and strange things about this place that we lamented or we were always trying to fix became laced in gold.
 You laugh about them and they become the beautiful things,” says Alexa Lennon Ardenne, a massage therapist.

 “I feel the most bad for the business owners, because some of them have been here even longer than I have been here.
 However, they are strong and resilient group of people,” says Rahimi.